gradymke/dbb-blog/content/post/2016-08-more-english.md

 She loves to eat!
 And she loves to try new food - but she doesn't always like the food that she's trying.
 When she happens to try something that she doesn't like she says "I like this uh-uh."

 The other one that cracked me up just this morning was after she burped.
 She is a fairly prolific gas producer and usually gives me a high five after she has passed one form of gas or another.
 Most of the time it is in the form of a fart.
 This morning she let out a huge burp, however.
 She looked kind of surprised at me, then smiled and said, "That not fart.
 From Mireille mouth!"
 I gave her the word so I fully expect her to start using burp in conversations must like fart has permeated many of her sentences already.

+Oh, one other one - for some reason she's been answering questions with "sure can" lately.

+Me: "Mireille, can you please turn that light off for me?"
+Mireille: "Sure can"